erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **NET**

 The edge computing layer of the internet.
 Cybersecurity.
-I was overweight Cloudflare for a long time and am finally taking profits.
+I was overweight Cloudflare for a long time and am finally taking profits and trimmed my shares I bought from $125 to $200 before the drop.
 It was one hell of a ride from buying in near $200 in 2021 to the bottom in 2022 where I bought as low as $39.
 In the end, I have a multi-bagger.
 The price has gone 5x those $39 shares to $199!
 Only Tesla, Nvidia, Spotify and Coinbase have achieved better returns for me.
 Cloudflare is going to win at AI by being an internet advocate and mediary between the hyperscalers and the web.

 Sold: 66 Shares